Physical Implications and Updated Observational Constraints of the PAge-like Unified Dark Fluid Model: Theoretical Comparison between PUDF and CDM

 The contribution from baryon and dark fluid is encoded in the $H_{\rm PAge}^2(z)$ term.
 The function $H_{\rm PAge}(z)$ is given by two parameters $(p_{\rm age}, \eta)$ and an auxiliary variable $\beta$ running from $0$ to $p_{\rm age}$.

 Here the parameter $p_{\rm age}$ is approximately the age of the universe in unit of $H_0^{-1}$ and $\eta$ is a phenomenological parameter describing the deviation from the Einstein-de Sitter universe.
 The running variable $\beta$ is approximately $H_0t$.
+When radiation and neutrinos can be neglected and the relation $\beta = H_0 t$ holds exactly, Eq.~\eqref{eq:HPAge} reduces to the original PAge formalism introduced in Ref.~\cite{Huang:2020mub}.
+Equation~\eqref{eq:z} follows from integrating Eq.~\eqref{eq:HPAge} with respect to $\beta = H_0 t$ and then exponentiating both sides.
+In PUDF, the presence of radiation and neutrinos causes $H_{\rm PAge}$ to deviate from the actual Hubble parameter and also makes $\beta$ slightly differ from $H_0 t$.

+It should be emphasized that Eq.~\eqref{eq:z} is not an exact reformulation of the $\Lambda$CDM Friedmann equation, but a phenomenological parameterization of the expansion history.
+Nevertheless, the original PAge studies have shown that this parameterization can accurately approximate the expansion histories of a wide range of cosmological models, including the $\Lambda$CDM model~\cite{Huang:2020mub,luo2020reaffirming}.

 The density of the unified dark fluid is given by